rhv9/book/pages/Extra/questions_i_avoid.md

 1. Cookie-based affinity
 2. HTTP settings
 3. How long is a session kept persistent? ie goes to the same instance in backend pool.
+4. What is the requirement for VM to be in the same backend pool for each SKU type.
+5. What is application gateway?

 ## Backup

 1. What is Azure Backup Center?
 Sounds like the new way to do things?
 2. I don't understand the daily, weekly, monthly, yearly retention policies for Backup Policy.

+## VPN Connection

+- Can you use Azure AD to allow P2S connections?

 ## Not as important